HL7/cqf-measures/pages/measure-conformance.md

 The Measure resource uses the `effectivePeriod` element to define the "Measurement Period", a control variable as metadata that influences the computation of measures.
 Snippet 3-5 demonstrates how to provide the "Measurement Period" in the Measure (line: 3 of Snippet 3-1).

+'Measurement Period' is anchored by the `effectivePeriod` element but not necessarily directly represented.

 ```xml
 <effectivePeriod>